Breder.org

 The Pillars of Scientific Thinking

-We have more access to expert information and knowledge than ever before at any time in history.
+We have more access to expert information and knowledge, than ever before at any time in history.

 Online learning platforms, such as Coursera, allow anyone with an Internet connection to tap into the classrooms of the most prestigious universities in the world and to learn from the experts and professors at the forefront of their fields.

-The above being the case, let me lay out some of the clear points that make up scientific thinking in any area of knowledge.
+This being the case, let me lay out some of the clear points that make up scientific thinking in any area of knowledge.

 Measurable Evidence